MeheheCedy22/unofficial-fiit-stu-thesis/lib.typ

   list-of-figures: true,
   list-of-tables: true,
   appendices: [],

+  // TODO: not used yet in the lib.typ code
+  // text sizes
+  main-text-size: 12pt, // the document is tested mainly for default value of this variable which is 12pt

   body,
 ) = {
   // setting text to selected language for typst paragraph justification (build-in function)